rogoson/Deep-RL-Improved/Plan of action.md

 ### Normalisation

-- Show normalised and unnormalised validation data (in the paper, not appendix).
+- Show normalised and unnormalised validation data (in the paper, not appendix) - vary seeds (no noise)
 - Show total rewards also with the normalised data – it seems very noisy, unstable progress:
   [Unstable Progress](https://wandb.ai/richardpogoson-none/RL-Portfolio-Management/runs/ihukwg4t?nw=nwuserrichardpogoson)
-- Just one run (no noise)

 # Results